Marling baronets

 The Marling baronetcy, of Stanley Park and Sedbury Park in the County of Gloucester, is a title in the Baronetage of the United Kingdom.
-It was created on 22 May 1882 for the cloth manufacturer and Liberal politician Samuel Marling.
-The second Baronet served as high sheriff of Gloucester in 1888.
-The third Baronet was a Colonel in the Army and was awarded the Victoria Cross.
-Folk musician Laura Marling is the third and youngest daughter of the fifth Baronet.
+It was created on 22 May 1882 for the cloth manufacturer and politician Samuel Marling.

+The 2nd Baronet served as High Sheriff of Gloucestershire in 1888.
+The 3rd Baronet was an army officer and was awarded the Victoria Cross.